 Renderlab Technical Services

-Though this site is for my hobbies and my own personal research, I am also a human and available for hire.
-The skills, knowledge and tools exibited here are available to the general public and anyone with suitably interesting projects and compensation.
+Though this site is for my hobbies and my own personal research, people seem to forget that I am also a human and available for hire.
+The skills, knowledge and tools exibited here are available to the general public.

-Be it technical advice on wireless networking, setting up a simple wireless IDS, educating managment to take security seriously, or a full days class on the intricate nature of wireless threats.
-It all helps raise the level of security in the world, a primary goal of mine.
+Be it technical advice on wireless networking, setting up a simple wireless IDS or educating managment to take security seriously, it all helps raise the level of security in the world.
+A primary goal of mine.

 A short list of offerings: